What is acne?

 Other causes of acne:

-Acne is not caused by sex or not washing your face enough.
+Acne is not caused by any type of sexual activity or not washing your face enough.
 Doctors don't think your diet has much to do with acne.
 However, milk products and very sugary foods may have a slight effect.

 Your doctor may have you visit a dermatologist (skin doctor) for treatment.
 For all acne, doctors will have you:

 Wash your skin gently with a mild soap 1 or 2 times a day

 Avoid squeezing or tearing your skin because it could cause scarring